t-murch/paws-harbor/README.md

 ## Contributing

 While this is a proprietary project, I welcome feedback and discussions through issues.
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting any issues.

 ## License